ecdye/zram-config/README.md

 page-cluster 0 means tuning to singular pages rather than default 3 which caches 8 for HDD tuning.

 swappiness 80 due to improved performance of zram allows more usage without effect of raising from default 60.
+Can be up to 100 but will increase process queue on intense load such as boot.

 zram_dir is the directory you wish to hold in zram, the original is moved to a bind mount bind_dir and is synchronised on start/stop and write commands.